Devon Spier is a writer, educator and artistic creator, who studies rabbinics at the Academy for Jewish Religion (NY).

 For her community development, Devon has been honoured with peacebuilding awards from the YMCA and Interfaith Grand River as well the Outstanding Achievement Award and Peter C. and Elisabeth Williams Memorial Scholarship, from the departments of Religious Studies and Peace and Conflict Studies at the University of Waterloo.

-In 2018, she was selected as the first Canadian rabbinic student to participate in the T’ruah Summer Fellowship for Human Rights.
-She now serves as a Religion and Public Life Rabbinic Fellow with Join for Justice: The Jewish Organizing & Training Network and a Scholar-in-Residence with the Canadian Jewish Political Affairs Committee.
+In 2018, she was selected as the first Canadian rabbinic student to participate in the T’ruah Rabbinic and Cantorial Summer Fellowship in Human Rights.
+She also served as a Religion and Public Life Rabbinic Fellow with Join for Justice: The Jewish Organizing & Training Network and a Scholar-in-Residence with the Canadian Jewish Political Affairs Committee.

 Devon was recognized by the Ontario Government as a recipient of the “Leading Women, Building Communities” award, which recognizes women who break down barriers for other women.